 Is HVAC a Hard Career?

-While HVAC often requires physical exertion, it can also be very rewarding.
-As a technician you’ll need to be able to:
+While HVAC often has you on your feet, it can also be very rewarding.
+As a technician should be able to:

-- Work in awkward settings, including tight or messy spaces.
+- Work in uncomfortable settings, including tight or dirty spaces.

 - Work in high or low temperatures since HVAC systems are usually outdoors.